Low-Carb Turkey Soup with Zucchini Noodles (Video)

 Tomorrow is Thanksgiving, and some of you lucky ones are going to have leftover turkey to make this Low-Carb Turkey Soup with Zucchini Noodles.
-And if turkey soup isn’t your jam, I have a huge collection of Healthy Leftover Turkey Recipes, it seems like every Thanksgiving I end up creating just one more idea for leftover turkey.
+And if turkey soup isn’t your jam, I have a huge collection of Healthy Recipes for Leftover Turkey or Chicken, it seems like every Thanksgiving I end up creating just one more idea for leftover turkey.